 Your admissions office can advise you on your eligibility to transfer your F-1 or J-1 status from your current U.S. institution to the University of Michigan.
 They can advise you if you are also a current U-M student starting a new degree or program level.
 If you are an undergraduate student, contact the Office of Undergraduate Admissions.
 If you are a Rackham Graduate School student, contact the Rackham Admissions Office.
 If you are a non-Rackham graduate student, please contact your specific admissions office.

 After you have arrived in the U.S. and completed the online mandatory immigration check-in, your transfer or change of educational level will be completed.
-Immigration allows for any combination of in-person, hybrid or online courses (including all online) as long as you maintain a full course of study (or have an approved Reduced Course Load).
+You may choose any combination of in-person, hybrid or online courses (including all online) as long as you maintain a full course of study (or have an approved Reduced Course Load).
 However, you should check with your academic unit to make sure that your proposed course schedule, including your choices of in-person, mixed (hybrid) or remote classes, meets their requirements for your degree program.

 Please notify the U-M unit that admitted you that you plan to spend the Fall Term outside the United States.
 You may take as many or as few credits as you want, but be sure to check with your academic program as you plan your course schedule for the Fall Term.
 Your academic program may require you to enroll for a specific number of credits.